Zeberhart/ZaCQ/README.md

 * codesearch/ - API to access the CodeSearchNet datasets and neural bag-of-words code retrieval method.

-* cq/ - Implementation of the ZaCQ system, including an implementtion of the the [TaskNav](https://www.cs.mcgill.ca/~swevo/tasknav/) development task extraction algorithm and two baseline query refinement methods.
+* cq/ - Implementation of the ZaCQ system, including an implementation of the the [TaskNav](https://www.cs.mcgill.ca/~swevo/tasknav/) development task extraction algorithm and two baseline query refinement methods.

 * evaluation/ - Scripts to run and evaluate ZaCQ.